By Jennifer Gray, CNN Meteorologist

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN meteorologists Haley Brink and Judson Jones contributed to this article.
+CNN Meteorologists Haley Brink and Judson Jones contributed to this report.